KomodoPlatform/dPoW/doc/bible.md

-<b>Introduction:</b> This is the Komodo Platform Notary Node Bible, a compendium with essential information, instructions, rules, policies, and election procedures for the Komodo Notary Node network, as well as details regarding the new NN ranking algorithm, links to other important documents, and more.
+<b>Introduction:</b> This is the Komodo Platform Notary Node Bible, a compendium with essential information, instructions, rules, policies, election procedures for the Komodo Notary Node network, links to other important documents, and more.
 The NN bible comes into effect by the start of NN Season 4, which will be on April 15, 2020.
 Please read carefully.

 #